Total Productive Maintenance in practice

-And finally the team members must be able to see whether their activities resulted in success yes or no. A measuring system will have to be implemented making results transparent.
+And finally the team members must be able to clearly see whether their activities resulted in success: yes or no. A measuring system will have to be implemented making results transparent.

 There is one retaining misunderstanding about the ‘Total Productive Maintenance’ philosophy that needs clarification: It is not a support system.
 ‘Maintenance’ means maintaining the system of cooperation between planning, production and maintenance to achieve greater productivity of the existing capacity.
-Therefore ‘Total Productive Maintenance’ also is called ‘Total Productive Management’.
+Therefore ‘Total Productive Maintenance’ also is called ‘Total Productive Management’ or ‘Total Productive Manufacturing’.

 Total Productive Maintenance: the necessity of a systematic approach.

-Mr. Nakajima has indicated that seven steps must be set to successfully implement Total Productive Maintenance, being:
+Mr. Nakajima has indicated that seven steps must be set to successfully start implementing Total Productive Maintenance, being: